Maimonator/maimonator.github.io/_posts/2023-08-06-text-classification-gzip-knn.md

 So what's going on?

-Well, as opposed to the regular way of predicting (e.g., majority vote) with some kind of heuristic for tie-breaking, when calculating accuracy the authors took **both labels** in to consideration in the following way:
+Well, as opposed to the regular way of predicting (e.g., majority vote) with some kind of heuristic for tie-breaking, when calculating accuracy the authors took **both labels** into consideration in the following way:

 Let's mark the correct label as T (for `True`) and the wrong label as F (for `False`).